npranav7619/CTF_Writeups/My_DWM_Experience/README.md

 		static const char dmenufont[]            = "agave Nerd Font Mono:size=14";
 	make sure to also edit alacritty's config file (.config/alacritty/alacritty.yml) and changing the line "family:monospace" to "family:agave Nerd Font"

+	Date:21-03-23
+	Time:23:28

+	The best part about using DWM is keybinds so I wanted to create something of my own I had bit of trouble connecting to mobile-hotspot everytime so made this quick command using nmcli which is

+		nmcli device wifi connect $SSID password $pwd and assign a keybind using the program 'sxhkd' and made things even better with ascii-art

+		༼ つ ▀_▀ ༽つ

+	So everytime my computer connects to my network it prints an asciit art and plays a beep sound XD!